stacy8839/sep10-freedom-project/blog/entry02.md

 For hardware, I researched Intravenous (IV) Pumps, Autoclaves, and MRI machines.

-*
+* IV Pumps deliver fluids and medications precisely during surgeries and recovery, and some can connect wirelessly to phones or tablets for remote monitoring.

-*
+* Autoclaves sterilize tools using high-pressure steam and are now more eco-friendly, with digital tracking and potential future use of UV-C light.

-*
+* MRI Machines use strong magnets and radio waves to produce detailed images of animal organs, helping vets diagnose injuries and diseases without surgery.

-Together, these tools represent how veterinary medicine continues to blennd technology and care for better outcomes.
+Together, these tools represent how veterinary medicine continues to blend technology and care for better outcomes.

 ## How I found it